Estimation of False Discovery Proportion with Unknown Dependence: Appendix

-Hence,
+Hence, $\|\widetilde{\bb}_i\|^2\leq\lambda_1+m_p=O(p)$.

 We are now bounding each term in (\ref{eq25}).
-Since the operator norm is bounded by the Frobenius norm, by Lemma~\ref{lemma3}, the first term in (\ref{eq25}) is bounded by $O_p( p \omega_p)$, the second term in (\ref{eq25}) is of order $O_p(\omega_p \sqrt{p})$ and the third term in (\ref{eq25}) is $O_p(\omega_p^2 )$.
-Combination of these results leads to
+Since the operator norm is bounded by the Frobenius norm, by Lemma 2 of Supplementary Materials, the first term in (\ref{eq25}) is bounded by $O_p( p \omega_p)$, the second term in (\ref{eq25}) is of order $O_p(\omega_p \sqrt{p})$ and the third term in (\ref{eq25}) is $O_p(\omega_p^2 )$.
+Combination of these results leads to $\|\widetilde{\bB}\widetilde{\bB}^T-\bB\bB\|=O_p(p\omega_p)$.
+Substituting this into (\ref{eq24}), we have